Water and minerals: the chemistry of life

 You can drink Cola which has a pH of 2-3 (weak acid) but any student having knowledge in chemistry knows well that we cannot drink any solution of a strong acid (such as hydrochloric acid) at the same pH value, which would definitely create a problem...
 The same for high pH.
 In other words, we cannot judge if a product is safe or not solely by its pH.
 The same for lemon which is very acidic, but turns to alkaline once ingested.
 Important is to look at its reaction's behavior and the reaction which is generated.

-Advanced Water S-100 is the most innovative substance in the world in terms of mineralization, pH and biocompatibility: once in contact wtih human skin and its organic acids, pH is quickly neutralized to natural skin's pH level.
+Advanced Water S-100 is the most innovative water in the world in terms of mineralization, pH and biocompatibility: once in contact wtih human skin and its organic acids, pH is quickly neutralized to natural skin's pH level.

 Did you know?